09 Nov

 The Stone Roses' debut album remains an overwhelming statement of working-class pride.
 It wasn’t music for the elite or the critics; it was for the dreamers, the dancers, the disillusioned youth looking for meaning and escape.

-It's a record full of great songs that set the blueprint for what followed, bridging the gap between guitar-driven rock and the rhythm and movement of dance culture.
+The record provided the blueprint for everything that followed, bridging the gap between guitar-driven rock and the rhythmic movement of dance culture.
 It was introspective yet anthemic, nostalgic yet forward-looking.
-More than just influential, it remains essential.
+Decades later, it isn't just influential, it is essential in every record collection.

 Thank you for reading